Lumigan Side Effects

 Generic Name: bimatoprost ophthalmic

-Note: This document contains side effect information about bimatoprost ophthalmic.
-Some of the dosage forms listed on this page may not apply to the brand name Lumigan.
+Note: This page contains side effects data for the generic drug bimatoprost ophthalmic.
+It is possible that some of the dosage forms included below may not apply to the brand name Lumigan.

 For the Consumer